MichaelAnthonyReidJr/node-practice/ReadMe.md

 1. Create a new directory for your project and navigate to it in your terminal.
 Name it (node-practice)
 2. Initialize a new Node.js project using the `npm init -y` command.
 3. Install the required dependencies: `express` and `mysql2`.
-4. Create a new database on MySQL workbench and run the queries in `sqlQuery.template`
+4. Create a new database on MySQL workbench, create a default schema and run the queries in `sqlQuery.template`.
+Ensure that all the data in users table is there.
 5. Create a new file named `server.js`.
 6. Require the necessary modules (`express` and `mysql2`) in `server.js`.
 7. Set up the server using the `express()` function and specify a port for it to listen on.